 Additional Information relating to the Company is available on SEDAR at www.sedar.com.

-Shareholders may contact the Chief Financial Officer of the Company in order to request copies of the Company's financial statements and management's discussion and analysis at 365 Bay Street, Suite 400, Toronto, Ontario, M5H 2V1.
-Financial information about the Company may be found in the Company's comparative financial statements and management's discussion and analysis for its most recently completed financial year.
+Shareholders may contact the Company at its office by mail at the address set out below to request copies of: (i) this Circular; and (ii) the Company's financial statements and the related Management's Discussion and Analysis (the "MD&A") which will be sent to the shareholder without charge upon request.
+Financial information is provided in the Company's consolidated financial statements and MD&A for its financial year ended April 30, 2016.